microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-code.md

 ### ~ hint

-Pro tip: always look at the first error and fix that one.
-All the other ones might be due to that one.
+**Pro tip**: always look at the first error and fix that one.
+The other errors could be due to that one.

 ### ~